 Looking for more inspired seafood recipes?
 Try these other favorites:

-- Teriyaki Salmon Bowl – Tender salmon is glazed in a sweet and savory sauce and then served alongside fluffy rice and your favorite veggie toppings for a truly satisfying bowlful.
+- Teriyaki Salmon Bowl – Tender salmon is glazed in a sweet-and-savory sauce and served alongside fluffy rice and your favorite veggie toppings for a genuinely satisfying bowlful.

 - Moules Frites (Mussels and French Fries) – Made with fresh mussels steamed in white wine, shallots, and garlic, then served with crispy French fries.

-- Octopus Ceviche – This recipe for ceviche combines tender baby octopus with shrimp and tilapia, along with tangy lime juice, red onions, cilantro, and chiles for a light and refreshing dish.
+- Octopus Ceviche – This recipe combines tender baby octopus with shrimp and tilapia, along with tangy lime juice, red onions, cilantro, and chiles, for a light and refreshing dish.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.